Orthodontics / misaligned teeth

 Treatment planning

-After diagnosis, the orthodontist will develop a personalised treatment plan to correct the misalignment.
-This plan may include various orthodontic appliances and techniques.
+After a comprehensive diagnosis, we create a customised treatment plan to correct the specific malocclusion.
+This may involve various orthodontic appliances and procedures.

 Influencing jaw growth